 Rate of pay and limit on wages.
 The rate of pay must be at least two-thirds of the employee's regular rate of pay (as determined under the Fair Labor Standards Act of 1938), multiplied by the number of hours the employee otherwise would have been scheduled to work.
-The qualified family leave wages can't exceed \$200 per day or \$10,000 in the aggregate per employee.
+For leave taken before April 1, 2021, the qualified family leave wages can't exceed \$200 per day or \$10,000 in the aggregate per employee.
+For leave taken after March 31, 2021, the qualified wages can't exceed \$200 per day or \$12,000 in the aggregate per employee.